microsoft/fluent-ui-react/docs/src/pages/Design Principles.md

 Our components attempt to "do the right thing" by default, but do not lock you in to any decision.

 This is usually achieved by allowing the user to pass state, style, and accessibility information through React context or component props.

+### Function Components & Class Components

+We believe in breaking down utilities to support

 ## Conformance